Yuzu bath: History

-Past Case

-Case Infants and children who have severe egg allergies and/or eczema have a higher risk of tree nut allergies.
-A 7 year old boy was presented to an emergency room complaining of generalized wheals and dyspnea after 5 - 10 minutes of bathing with Japanese Yuzu.
-Pediatricians diagnosed anaphylaxis and administered an intramuscular injection of epinephrine.
-Then, he was referred to a dermatology clinic to determine the culprit allergens.
-He had a complication of atopic dermatitis and a history of anaphylaxis caused by cashew nuts.
-His symptom of atopic dermatitis was moderate disease according to investigator's global assessment.
-His parents had eaten cashew nuts at home and also made homemade seasonings with yuzu.
-He also experienced itchy oral discomfort when he drank a pectin-containing fermented milk product.
-From cross-sensitization among cashew nut, pectin, and citrus fruits had been reported.
-Has been suspected that the transdermal allergic reaction to yuzu bath additives.
-Researchers performed a skin prick test that revealed strong reactions to cashew nuts, pistachios, yuzu endocarp, ingredients that belonged in the bath additives, pectin from citrus, and a pectin-containing fermented milk product.
+Use by animals

 Capybara baths

 In 1982 at the Izu Shaboten Zoo in Itō, Shizuoka, Japan, an employee cleaning the capybara enclosure with hot water noticed the animals huddling together in a warm puddle.
 Capybaras develop rough dry skin in the winter.
 Capybaras originally live in the climate of high-temperature and high-humidity, and they spend a lot of time underwater.
 Capybaras prefer to soak in a hot spring in the cold winter.
 Hot spring bathing has a beneficial effect on their skin in winter.
 Continuing on since the year it started, employees will prepare a yuzu bath for the capybaras during the winter.
 The Izu Shaboten Zoo is the first zoo to have this, and other zoos now also feature it.
 Since 2020, videos of the capybara baths have been heavily shared across the internet on social media websites such as Twitter and YouTube and have gained millions of views.